irislib/faq/README.md

 </details>

-There is a growing number of instructions how to use Iris such as [nostr.how](https://www.nostr.how/clients/iris).
+There is a growing number of instructions on how to use Iris such as [nostr.how](https://www.nostr.how/clients/iris).

 ### Alby support
 [Alby](https://www.getalby.com) extension with multiple keys works on the Iris web version.